WVIV-FM

-WVIV-FM (Latino Mix 93.5) is a Spanish radio station licensed to Lemont, Illinois, serving the Chicago metropolitan area.
-It is part of the family of Univisión Radio, a division of Univisión Communications.
+WVIV-FM (93.5 MHz) is a Spanish radio station licensed to Lemont, Illinois, serving the Chicago metropolitan area.
+It is owned by TelevisaUnivision.
+The station is a part of TelevisaUnivision's Uforia Audio Network brand.
 The station's studios are located at 625 North Michigan Avenue in downtown Chicago, and the transmitter is atop the Oakbrook Terrace Tower in Oakbrook Terrace, Illinois.

+WVIV is also the affiliate station for the Chicago Bears team.

 History

 WAJP

 The station began broadcasting April 17, 1960, and originally held the call sign WAJP.
 The station was owned by Alfred J. Pohlers and Mary Jane Pohlers, and its call sign was based on Alfred J. Pohlers' initials.
 WAJP aired a beautiful music format, along with polka shows and other specialty programming blocks.